Sensitive Claims of Abuse in State Schools

-You will find information about the Royal Commission, including where to get support if you need it, on its website at Abuse in care(external link).
+You will find information about the Royal Commission, including where to get support if you need it, on the Abuse in Care website.

 Personal information is being collected by the Ministry for the purpose of assessing your claim.
 We are committed to keeping your information safe.
 Any information you provide, including your name, contact details, and information about your claim, will be securely filed.
 Information you provide will only be used for the purpose it was collected for and will not be disclosed by the Ministry except in accordance with the Privacy Act 2020 and any relevant Court orders.

 In a small number of cases, we might want to refer the issues you have raised to the Police, the Teaching Council or a school board if we are concerned that there could be a current risk to the safety of children.
 We will discuss this with you if we would like to do this.